Budmeister/budc/README.md

    * `T == void`
    * `F == T[_][_]...`
    * `T == F[_][_]...`
+3. Arrays: Array literals are written like `[[1, 2, 3, 4]]` and can be used anywhere (not just at the time of assignment) as an expression.

 ## Tested Features
 1. `printf` (and therefore `extern`)